shahid-n/traffic-sign-classifier/README.md

 Due to time constraints, point #5 above did not receive the level of attention it deserves, which needs to be rectified in the future as part of ongoing improvements.

 Specifically, when we examine the histogram plots from the `Data Set Summary & Exploration` section, it is quite apparent that the distribution of images is not uniform.
 Furthermore, the method used to augment the data was somewhat crude, as it simply involved rotating the images through 4 different fixed angles.
-Although somewhat more time and resource intensive, a better approach would be to run a separate offline routine with the ability to apply arbitrary -- and perhaps randomised -- amounts of rotation on a randomly sampled subset of the training data, in addition to performing slight colour modifications, translations, skew or other shape transforms, addition of random noise, blurring or other minor artifacts, etc. This augmented training set could then be fed into the network to achieve a fundamentally more robust model.
+Although somewhat more time and resource intensive, a better approach would be to run a separate offline routine with the ability to apply arbitrary -- and perhaps randomised -- amounts of rotation on a randomly sampled subset of the training data, in addition to performing slight colour modifications, translations, skew or other shape transforms, blurring, addition of random noise or other minor artifacts, etc. This augmented training set could then be fed into the network to achieve a fundamentally more robust model.

 I expect the techniques suggested above would lead to improved performance, especially on new real world images.
-As such, the initial LeNet architecture was quite adept at achieving a high training accuracy in the 95 to 98 % range, but would then underperform to the effect of returning only around 82 to 88 % accuracy on the validation set, an average difference of over 10 %, which suggests underfitting.
+As such, the initial LeNet architecture was quite adept at achieving a high training accuracy in the 95 to 98 % range, but would then underperform to the effect of returning only around 82 to 88 % accuracy on the validation set, an average difference of over 10 %, which suggests overfitting.

 The design, parameter tuning and pre-processing choices outlined in the prior sections helped to narrow the gap so that, whilst the training accuracy levelled off around 94 % due in part to the large and more varied training set, the validation and test accuracy metrics nevertheless reveal promising potential for this model to be applied in a variety of real world scenarios, where it could be reasonably expected to return an accuracy of at least 90 to 91 %.